Cushman & Wakefield interviews: Interview questions | Answering questions about you | Answering questions about the firm and the industry

-Cushman & Wakefield advise that the initial interview will be more of an opportunity to show your personality and previous experiences, while the second interview, as part of the assessment centre, will focus more on your ambitions and motivations for a career in property.
+Cushman & Wakefield has previously advised that the initial interview will be more of an opportunity to show your personality and previous experiences, while the second interview, as part of the assessment centre, will focus more on your ambitions and motivations for a career in property.

 Cushman & Wakefield’s graduate interview questions about you

 Cushman & Wakefield's questions about your CV aren’t unusual for a graduate or internship position.
 You might be asked to tell the interviewer about yourself or to expand upon things you’ve written in your CV and on your application.

 Previous candidates have been asked both wide-ranging questions, such as ‘What do you like to do outside of your university studies?’, and specific questions about times when you’ve demonstrated the skills that the firm seeks or completed tasks related to the job.
 For example, one candidate has reported being asked to describe a time when they’ve dealt successfully with clients.

 STEP ONE: Review what you’ve written in your CV and application form.
 Practise summarising your experiences and achievements to date, preferably in front of someone else.
 Our advice on ‘perfecting your elevator pitch’ may help you with this.